feng-li/flutils/README.md

 * bin

-  Programs under this fold are excitable R script.
+  Programs under this fold are executable R script.
 You should be able to run them as usual Linux command-line programs.
-Make sure they are excitable using `chmod +x embedAllFonts`.
+Make sure they are executable using `chmod +x embedAllFonts`.

   The help are usually accessible if you run the program without arguments `embedAllFonts`.